Boris Johnson threatens a no-deal Brexit as Britain and France fight over fish

 Much of the fish at Grimsby Fish Market comes from Norway and Iceland via shipping containers.
 It’s not caught a few miles from shore, and, in fact, Grimsby doesn’t have much a local fishing fleet these days.

-Referring to the negotiations, Boyers cautioned, “Whilst the emphasis is on Europeans entering our waters, we also have concerns about quotas, trading, and tariffs from the Iceland and Norway side.”
+Referring to the negotiations, Boyers cautioned, “Whilst the emphasis is on Europeans entering our waters, we also have concerns about quotas, trading and tariffs from the Iceland and Norway side.”

 Meaning?
 “At end of the day, we hope sense will prevail and will come out with a reasonable solution.
 But it is complex.”

-He said, “We used to be the fifth largest fishing port in the world.
+He said, “We used to be the fifth-largest fishing port in the world.
 We aren’t now.
 The only way we can go is upward.”

 McAuley reported from Paris.